 As well as regular reading, the children should be practising their times tables often.

-Homework will be set on a Thursday or Friday and the children will have one week to complete it.
-This will include: –
+Homework will be set on a Thursday or Friday and will be due in on a Friday.
+This will include:

 - Maths or English to reinforce and consolidate work that has been done in school.